First on the Moon: Reception

+Critical response

 When elements of the plot started leaking out, a number of Russian newspapers treated it as a documentary about a real 1938 event, referring to it as the Santiago Meteorite (метеорит "Сантьяго").
 In reality, the film is fiction.
 To quote the director: "Some type of new genre.
 It was very difficult to decide on a name.
 So far, for me this is either historical drama or documentary fantasy."
 He also said: "Our film is about how the Soviet state machinery manufactured major products - the best people.
 Fine, strong and clever heroes, then rendered [them] unnecessary to the native land – some have been destroyed, others lost in obscurity, yet others still broken by fear."

 Julia Vassilieva credits cinematographer Anatoliy Lesnikov and set designer Nikolai Pavlov with a form "... mimicking so successfully the documentary mode" as the reason that First on the Moon won 2005 Venice Film Festival award for a documentary.